csesoc/projects-constitution/constitution.md

         8.8.1 In the event of a full member being prevented by the School of CSE from accessing the voting site, votes shall be submitted to the first executive member not running in the election in the following list; the Co-Presidents, the Secretary, the Treasurer, the Arc Delegate.
-If all of the above are running in the election the vote should be submitted to the Student Development Office.
+If all of the above are running in the election the vote should be submitted to the appointed returning officer (appointed by the school of CSE).
         The executive member will then submit the anonymised vote to the member in charge of maintaing the list of nominees.
-    8.9 Votes will be counted using the “single transferable vote” electoral system, a variant of the instant-runoff preferential voting system.
+    8.9 Votes will be counted using CSESoc UNSW's modified version of the “single transferable vote” electoral system, a variant of the instant-runoff preferential voting system.
+        8.9.1 For each vacancy, within each position:
-        8.9.1 Each candidate must reach the quota of votes as determined by the Droop quota for that position.
+        8.9.2 Count the votes for that position according to the standard "single transferable vote" algorithm, treating anyone who was already elected to that position, or who preferenced that position lower than one they were elected to, as if they had not run.
+The candidate who reaches the quota of votes as determined by the Droop quota for that position is elected to that position.
-        8.9.2 When electing Co-presidents, all first and second preferences shall be counted as first preferences.
+        8.9.3 Should there not be anyone eligible to hold that position, the position shall be declared vacant.
+        8.9.4 Each person should then be declared elected to the position which they preferenced highest.
+All other positions to which they were elected should be declared vacant.
+        8.9.5 Continue the above steps until they result in a stable allocation.

+# 9 Relationship with CSESoc UNSW
+    9.1 CSESoc Projects will endavour to maintain and update the CSESoc website in a timely matter when requested.
+    9.2 CSESoc Projects will keep any projects under the CSESoc web domain (csesoc.unsw.edu.au OR csesoc.app) unless otherwise approved by CSESoc UNSW.
+    9.3 CSESoc Projects will not obtain any monetary sponsors, besides that of UNSW, or CSESoc UNSW.